Tentacles: Enter the Dolphin Review

 The inside of a scientist's body is much more fascinating than disgusting, and that kind of encapsulates the entire visual experience of Tentacles.
 Each new level brings a new experience, although the gameplay, while slowly increasing in finesse of control and difficulty, doesn't change too much as you play through.
 It feels like the concept could have been stretched a little more, but as it is with the premise, the unique and tight controls, and plenty of levels to play through, Tentacles: Enter the Dolphin is worth the price of admission, and an easy recommendation.

-After a freak accident, Lemmy ended up inside the mad scientist Phluff’s body.
+After a freak accident, Lemmy ended up inside the mad scientist Dr. Phluff’s body.

-Navigate Lemmy by simple tap controls, avoid tricky obstacles and surface hazards and face the reckless eyeball creatures.
-Eating the eyeballs will help you recover from the merciless challenges and frantic Boss Fights presented in this action packed, top-down platformer with fascinating 3D-animated Vein, Intestine and Brain levels.
+Navigate Lemmy’s tentacles with simple tap controls, avoid tricky obstacles and face the odd eyeball creatures.
+Eat eyeballs to recover from the merciless challenges and tense Boss Fights.
+Dive into an action packed, top-down platformer with fascinatingly gross 3D-animated Vein, Intestine and Brain levels.